 People with chronic pain may have seen many doctors and consultants, or various professionals and may have had other treatments aimed at alleviating your pain – all of which will have had limited success.

 The programme is designed to help you understand more about pain, the factors that influence it and how it affects your life.
 The Pain Self-Management Programme aims to give you the skills to cope with your pain more efficiently and put you in control of your pain instead of pain controlling you.

-- You must be motivated and committed to make changes in your lifestyle and change your attitude towards pain.
+It is helpful if you are motivated and committed to make changes in your lifestyle and change your attitude towards pain

-- For the programme to be successful you need to be ready to accept that your pain may not be resolved completely.
+For the programme to be successful it is helpful if you are ready to accept that your pain may not be resolved completely

 The programme includes: